Sustainable Products

 Repowering

-Replacing wind turbines at the end of their planned design service life with more efficient turbines to maximize energy generation.
+This means replacing wind turbines that are close to or at the end of their planned lifetime with more efficient turbines to maximize energy generation.
 In this way, we work towards achieving targets in the area of renewable energies and make considerable gains in resource efficiency.

 Product Health & Safety

-Implementation of health and safety requirements for a smooth maintenance process, a safe working environment and reduced downtimes.
-Continual observation of all relevant regional market requirements and identification of statutory and normative minimum obligations in the relevant target markets and operating markets.
+We implement health and safety requirements for a smooth maintenance process, a safe working environment and reduced downtimes.
+We continually observe all relevant regional market requirements and identification of statutory and normative minimum obligations in the relevant target markets and operating markets.

 Turbine control systems to protect flora, fauna and local residents

-Innovative control of facilities to protect flora and fauna as well as local residents by offering a variety of operating modes and equipment modules (e.g. needs-based warning lights for aircraft, shadow flicker module, special-purpose wildlife protection modules or sound-reduced modes).
+We enable innovative control of facilities to protect flora and fauna as well as local residents by offering a variety of operating modes and equipment modules (e.g., needs-based warning lights for aircraft, shadow flicker module, special-purpose wildlife protection modules or sound-reduced modes).

 MATERIAL MIX

-Taking a look at the materials used in a Nordex N149/4.0-4.5 TS105 turbine – which is the same turbine type as in the LCA study – it can be seen that the foundation already accounts for around three quarters of the total weight.
+Taking a look at the materials used in a Nordex N149/4.0-4.5 TS105 turbine it can be seen that the foundation accounts for around three quarters of the total weight.

-The material composition depends on the Nordex turbine type.
-With hybrid or concrete towers, the material mix will look different.
+In general, the material composition depends on the Nordex turbine type.
+With hybrid or concrete towers, the material mix therefore looks different.

 ENERGY AND CARBON PAYBACK TIME

 The energy payback time represents the running time required for a turbine to generate the amount of energy that is consumed over its complete life cycle.
-The result for a Delta4000 turbine is 7.7 months.
-For comparison, the energy payback time for photovoltaic systems is around 1 to 2 years.
+The results for our Delta4000 turbines lay between 5.0 and 7.7 months.